Skip to main content

 • Patients who have active uncontrolled psychological problems.

-• Patients who are either gaining or losing weight.
+• Patients who are either gaining or losing weight, as weight stabilization is required for this procedure.

 How Is an Aly-Posterior Scar Arm Lift Performed?

 An arm reduction is a surgical procedure that eliminates hanging skin and underlying fat from the upper arm.
-In general terms the surgeon removes the excess through a scar that runs along the length of the arm.
-There are differing techniques utilized by plastic surgeons.
+In general terms, the surgeon removes the excess through an incision that runs along the length of the arm.
+Plastic surgeons utilize differing techniques.
 Dr. Aly designed the Aly-posterior scar approach specifically for massive weight loss patients.
-Below is a description of the procedure and how it differs from other techniques.
+Below is a description of the procedure and how it differs from other methods.

-Marks are made to encompass the excess, which as noted above, is located at the “posterior fold” and they continue through the armpit and onto the chest wall.
-If one does not include removal from all of these areas, patients often complain that not enough was removed as well as excess of the armpit.
+Marks are made to encompass the excess, which, as noted above, is located at the “posterior fold,” and they continue through the armpit and onto the chest wall.
+If one does not include removal from all of these areas, patients often complain that not enough was removed, and there can be residual excess of the armpit.

 Dr. Aly prefers to perform this procedure under a general anesthetic.
-Once the patient is asleep a number of maneuvers are performed to confirm the amount that needs to be removed which will lead to the best possible contour of the upper arm, armpit, and the chest wall.
+Once the patient is asleep, several maneuvers are performed to confirm the amount that needs to be removed, leading to the best possible contour of the upper arm, armpit, and chest wall.

 Armlift incision arm lift incision and stitches